tttffff/install-rails-on-wsl/README.md

 Install Visual Studio Code (in Windows) [VS Code](https://code.visualstudio.com/).
 Make sure you keep the option ticked to add it to your path.
 Then install the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension in Visual Studio Code.
 This will allow you to open a WSL terminal in VS Code, and open files from the WSL terminal in VS Code.

 In the Ubuntu terminal, run `code .` from your projects directory.
-It will open your code so that you can edit it.
-If this doesn't work, and it says it can't find the command, reinstall VS Code and make sure you tick the option to add it to your path.
+It will open your project in VS Code so that you can edit it.
+If this doesn't work, and it says it can't find the `code` command, reinstall [VS Code](https://code.visualstudio.com/) and make sure you tick the option to add it to your path, close and reopen the Ubuntu terminal, and try again.

 Sorted.